What would it mean to you if a service provider showed you what was being said rather than relying on you to (and assuming you will) hear it?

-There are many situations where it can be helpful or essential to have access to a text-based option as an addition or alternative to listening.
-There are a variety of solutions that make this possible and which may be made available by facilities or venues open to the general public.
+There are many situations where it can be helpful or essential to have a text-based option as an addition or alternative to listening.
+There are a variety of solutions that make this possible.

 Ideas for Ears provides advice and training to facility managers and customer care teams to assist them in assessing the needs of customers and service users.

-Are you aware of Access to Work?
-It will often fund the services of a Communication Professional in work-related circumstances.
+Are you aware that Access to Work can fund the services of a Communication Professional in work-related circumstances.
 It may also fund the provision of other technology and equipment.